Magicianred/Angularization/README.md

 <br>

-[Visual Studio (VS) Code](https://code.visualstudio.com/) is already widely used by many, but I just want to touch briefly on a few of many features the [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) has that help us while we went through setting up for the Angular 11+ session.
+[Visual Studio (VS) Code](https://code.visualstudio.com/) is already widely used by many, but I just want to touch briefly on a few of many features that helped us while we went through setting up for the Angular 11+ session.

 <br>